peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 <!--
 Third.
 If you are an automation script developer, **I recommend just using pip.**
-The first two are suitable for large projects or libraries that also manage their versions,
+The first two are suitable for large projects or libraries that also manage their versions, but many features are not needed for small projects.
-but many features are not needed for small projects.
+I think it's better to use pip for small projects, because it's lightweight and non-dependency to install itself.

-It is not too late to switch to PDM or other methods when you feel that it is becoming too complex.
+It is not too late to switch to PDM, Poetry, or other tool when you feel that it is becoming too complex.
 -->

 ---